.

 "I'm sorry," Doremi exclaimed, near frozen with terror as she fixed her eyes on the snarling dog.
 "I was just having a look around.
 I work for Raven."

-The woman's eyes narrowed even more, if it were possible.
-"Oh you do, do you?!" she exclaimed.
+The woman’s eyes narrowed even more.
+“Oh you do, do you?!” she exclaimed in a manner suggesting she absolutely didn’t believe it.

 "I do!
 I just went to work with her today--I'm going to run the Music Institute."

-Angelique whistled and the dog settled back on its haunches, keeping its eyes fixed on the Bard and growling softly.
+Venivica whistled and the dog immediately settled back on its haunches, keeping its eyes fixed on the Bard and growling softly.

-"How do I know you're not really a spy?"
-Angelique demanded.
-"The only way to get down here is from Raven's apartments--no stranger is allowed in there, and certainly no one is allowed in the Cellars.
-You have no business being down here."
+“How do I know you’re not really a spy?”
+Venivica demanded.
+“The only way to get down here is from Raven’s apartments, and no stranger is allowed in there--and certainly no one is allowed in the Cellars!
+You have no business being down here.”

-"I'm still not convinced.
-Perhaps I should kill you to be certain," Angelique threatened.
+“I’m still not convinced.
+Perhaps I should kill you to be certain,” Venivica threatened.

 "I don't think Raven would like that very much," Doremi spat back.

 One of the women disappeared behind a door out of the chamber--which Doremi could see was being used as a scriptorium and laboratory.
 Long wooden tables had been set up, and upon them lay an assortment of parchments, ink, quills and spell components along with some alchemical equipment and spell books.
-Several iron and brass small caldrons in a fireplace simmered with some sort of alchemical ingredients, for use in creating the ink used in writing scrolls and making potions or elixirs, Doremi surmised.
+Several small caldrons of iron and brass hung in a fireplace simmering with some sort of alchemical ingredients for use in creating the ink used in writing scrolls and making potions or elixirs, she surmised.

 "What's up?" she said.